 Jennifer Fry, Belleville

-Jennifer Fry is Manager, Information Technology at Loyalist College where she is responsible for overseeing the Service Desk and Technical Services.
+Jennifer Fry is Manager, Information Technology at Loyalist College where she oversees the Service Desk and Technical Services.
 Previously, she held progressively senior roles at Stream Global Services, including IT Site Operations Manager for Belleville, London, and Watertown, NY.
 She also served as Senior Computer Analyst at ExxonMobil Chemical.
-Ms. Fry is passionate about the growth and development of Loyalist and participates in the College’s working groups focused on teaching and learning technology, IT governance, and micro-credentials.
+Ms. Fry is passionate about the growth and development of Loyalist and actively participates in the College’s working groups focused on teaching and learning technology, IT governance, and micro-credentials.

 Ms. Fry graduated with Dean’s List distinction from the Information Systems program at Loyalist College.
 As a student athlete, she was the team captain of the Loyalist Lancers women’s softball program, and a two-time OCAA all-star.
 She has also completed several IT certifications and currently pursuing a Professional Learning Certificate in Genealogical Studies through the National Institute for Genealogical Studies.
 In 2021, Ms. Fry was elected as an Internal Governor representing Administrative Staff at Loyalist College.